quietly-turning/Lua-For-SM5/_chapter-1/LoadActor.md

 -- and load a Box.lua to the ActorFrame for each. for player in ivalues( GAMESTATE:GetHumanPlayers() ) do

-	-- Tranform a player enum string valu into the part after -- the underscore with the ToEnumShortString() helper function.
+	-- Tranform a player enum string value into the part after -- the underscore with the ToEnumShortString() helper function.

 	-- In this case "PlayerNumber_P1" becomes "P1"